atecon/ridge/README.md

 Package for running Ridge-regression using gretl.

+Authors: Sven Schreiber and Artur Tarassow

-This does not involve any cross-validation.
+This does not involve any cross-validation for obtaining some optimal shrinkage hyper-parameter 'lambda'.
+However, stay tuned for another package doing cross-validation coming soon! ;-)

 Point coefficients as well as associated standard errors are returned for pre-defined lambda values.